ModelInference/dinv/TUTORIAL.md

 for _, member := range members {
     state.WriteString(member + ",")
 }
-dinvRT.Dump(hostname + ":MemberState", "MemberState", state.String())
+dinvRT.Dump(hostname+":MemberState", "MemberState", state.String())
 ```

 Notice that `members` is sorted before the string is built; this is
 needed to make the comparison independent of insertion order.

-# Running the instrumented system
+TODO replace the example used here with example actually present in
+repo and end with invariants produced

+# System execution
+Even though some systems differ substantively, in our experience the
+approach to instrumentation, execution and analysis revealed patterns
+applicable to all systems.
+This section gives recommendations based on
+our experiences.

 When trying out Dinv for the first time, spin up your system and let
 it work for some time.
 If the number of nodes is dynamic, start with
 2-4 nodes and let the system run between 10 and 30 seconds.
 You need
 to make sure that the instrumented code paths are used and message are
 exchanged to generate enough data that Dinv can analyze.
 During
-execution, every process should have created and wrote the specified
+execution, every process should have created and wrote two log files,
-variables to a log file, i.e., `1475088947.Encoded.txt`.
-Continue by
+one containing vector clock timestamps, the other one containing
-analyzing these files with Dinv.
+logged variables.
+Continue by analyzing these files with Dinv.

 Manually starting and stopping executions by hand gets tiring.
 Furthermore it's desirable to make executions as deterministic as